BNN-UPC/NetworkModelingDatasets/datasets_v4/README.md

 ### Real traces dataset

 The last dataset pretends to use more realistic traffic matrices.
 We use real-world traffic matrices from SNDlib library [2] scaled to the maximum intensity demand generated in the training dataset .
 Since the traffic matrices only contain traffic aggregation of each source-destination pair, we use a recent snapshot from the MAWI repository (SamplePoint-F,Oct.
 2020) [3] to extract realistic packet inter-arrival times.
 Then, we scale these inter-arrivals according to the values in the traffic matrices.
 Regarding the mapping of source-destination flows to ToS classes, we follow the same distribu-tion from a real ISP [4].
-Finally, we simulate this scenario in three different topologies: GBN, GEANT, and ABILENE .
+Finally, we simulate this scenario in three different topologies: GBN (Nobel), GEANT, and ABILENE, extracting 1000 samples for each one.
 The remaining simulation parameters are the same as in the previous sections.

 ## Processing the dataset